maar34/collect.maar.world/collections/_documentation/04-int-players/02-development.md

 <a href="https://rnbo.cycling74.com" target="_blank">RNBO</a>  is a library and toolchain for building and exporting software that incorporates the sound of Max, a popular visual programming language for music and multimedia.
 With RNBO, users can create a wide range of music-related projects, from web experiences and hardware music devices to audio plugins and new Max objects, all from the same patch.
 Additionally, RNBO offers an intuitive, user-friendly interface for patching and experimenting with code, making it accessible to a wide range of users.
 Overall, RNBO represents an exciting new tool for musicians and programmers alike, offering a powerful and versatile platform for music creation and experimentation.

+### Desktop Version.
+The desktop version of our product will be available first for full deck investors upon request.
+We're excited to offer this exclusive feature to our most dedicated collectors.
+Stay tuned for more information on the release of the desktop version.